Scroll Top

 Day 20: Presentation of Local Business Plans to Local Community

-It’s time to share your hard work and ideas with the local community.
+It’s time to share your hard work and innovative ideas with the local community.
 After weeks of learning and planning, you’ll present your solution to a panel of social enterprises, local leaders, and community members.
-This is your chance to show how your project can tackle a real-world issue and potentially be chosen to create lasting impact in the community.
+This is your opportunity to showcase how your project can address a real-world social or environmental issue, and potentially be selected to create lasting impact in the community.

 Day 21: Departures